-- difficulties in the integration and retention of customers or personnel and the integration and effective deployment of operations or technologies; - assumption of unknown material liabilities or regulatory non-compliance issues; - · amortization of acquired assets, which would reduce future reported earnings; - · possible adverse short-term effects on our cash flows or operating results; and - · diversion of management's attention from the ongoing operations of our business.
+- difficulties in the integration and retention of customers or personnel and the integration and effective deployment of operations or technologies; - · assumption of unknown material liabilities or regulatory non-compliance issues; - · amortization of acquired assets, which would reduce future reported earnings; - · possible adverse short-term effects on our cash flows or operating results; and - diversion of management's attention from the ongoing operations of our business.

 In addition, in connection with any potential acquisition or expansion project involving the nitrogen fertilizer business, the nitrogen fertilizer business will need to consider whether the business it intends to acquire or expansion project it intends to pursue (including the CO2 sequestration or sale project the nitrogen fertilizer business is considering) could affect the nitrogen fertilizer business' tax treatment as a partnership for federal income tax purposes.
 If the nitrogen fertilizer business is otherwise unable to conclude that the activities of the business being acquired or the expansion project would not affect our treatment as a partnership for federal income tax purposes, the nitrogen fertilizer business may elect to seek a ruling from the Internal Revenue Service ("IRS").
-Seeking such a ruling could be costly or, in the case of competitive acquisitions, place the nitrogen fertilizer business is unable to conclude that an activity would not affect its treatment as a partnership for federal income tax purposes, the nitrogen fertilizer business is unable to conclude that an activity would not affect its treatment as a partnership for federal income tax purposes, the nitrogen fertilizer business may choose to acquire such business or develop such expansion project in a corporate subsidiary, which would subject the income related to such activity to entity-level taxation.
+Seeking such a ruling could be costly or, in the case of competitive acquisitions, place the nitrogen fertilizer business in a competitive disadvantage compared to other potential acquirers who do not seek such a ruling.
+If the nitrogen fertilizer business is unable to conclude that an activity would not affect its treatment as a partnership for federal income tax purposes, the nitrogen fertilizer business may choose to acquire such business or develop such expansion project in a corporate subsidiary, which would subject the income related to such activity to entity-level taxation.